pixijs/pixijs/README.md

 ### Current features ###

 - WebGL renderer (with automatic smart batching allowing for REALLY fast performance)
-- Canvas renderer
+- Canvas renderer (Fastest in town!)
 - Full scene graph
 - Super easy to use API (similar to the flash display list API)
 - Support for texture atlases
 - Asset loader / sprite sheet loader
 - Auto-detect which renderer should be used
-- Mouse and Multi-touch Interaction
+- Full Mouse and Multi-touch Interaction

 ### Coming soon ###